BuZZ-T/recipe-book-creator/README.md

 Available parameters:

-* `-papers-per-quire` describes, how many sheets of papers are in one quire (are folded together), defaults to 6
+* `-papers-per-section` describes, how many sheets of papers are in one section (are folded together), defaults to 6
-* `--quires` describes how many quires on top of each other define the book, defaults to 8
+* `--sections` describes how many sections on top of each other define the book.
+A section is a bunch of papers, which are folded together, defaults to 8

 Both parameters are used to calculate the correct page numbers on each page